 We built our house around it, a massive oak with leaves larger than my husband’s hand and limbs that kissed the dirt.
 The builder warned that we’d lose that tree (and some more) over time, but we found its Pisa-ish lean to our liking and constructed a home around it anyway.
 Even when two stories of white siding were eventually standing, the bent oak still proudly out-towered everything around it.

-That was 16 springs ago, and looking back, I realize this gentle giant was often a silent sufferer, even before we moved in and it bore the weight of a tire swing and escapist climbers.
-I learned of one particular instance of arbor abuse only this week.
+That was 19 springs ago, and looking back, I realize this gentle giant was often a silent sufferer, even before we moved in and it bore the weight of a tire swing and escapist climbers.
+I learned of one instance of arbor abuse only recently.

-“I took nails out of the carpenters’ nail guns and hammered them, probably a hundred, into the trunk,” a son confessed, expressing frustration that his efforts to make a swing from electrical wire never came to fruition.
+“I took nails out of the carpenters’ guns and hammered them — probably a hundred — into the trunk,” a son confessed, expressing frustration that his efforts to make a swing from electrical wire never came to fruition.
 That crime would have been committed during construction, while we were living in a 28-foot travel trailer (all seven of us, including a newborn) shaded by upper extremities belonging to that poor trunk.

 Unfortunately, while we were putting down roots, the oak’s were slowly succumbing to time, gradually losing their grip underground.
-This extraordinary tree wouldn’t choose any ordinary day to make its exit, though, and certainly not a night when the whole scene might go unnoticed.
-No, it chose an Easter afternoon, a time when the whole family would be gathered and could acknowledge it properly.
+This extraordinary tree wouldn’t choose any regular day to make its exit, though, and certainly not a night when the whole scene might go unnoticed.
+No, it chose an Easter afternoon, a time when the whole family would be gathered and could acknowledge the event properly.

-I was full of ham and Cadbury eggs when someone shook me from a perfectly good Sunday afternoon nap to tell me the earth was cracking wide open.
+I was on the couch in a Cadbury egg stupor when someone rushed inside to tell me the earth was cracking wide open.
 “Yeah, right,” I said, rolling back over.
 “April Fool’s was last week, by the way.”

-My husband counted at least 85 rings at the oak’s base, so in all likelihood ours wasn’t the first to flesh out a family tree under its protective covering.
+My husband counted at least 85 rings at the oak’s base, so it’s possible we weren’t the first to flesh out a family tree under its protective covering.
 In the end, the tree’s final gift to us was three cords of wood used to fuel our fireplace that winter — that, and a tangible reminder that everything earthly eventually comes to an end.

 Somehow, I doubt the new spread of Bermuda growing in its place will ever yield such a fitting Easter illustration.